seandavi/awesome-single-cell/README.md

 - [Ginkgo](https://github.com/robertaboukhalil/ginkgo) - [R, C] - Ginkgo is a web application for single-cell copy-number variation analysis.
 - [HoneyBADGER](https://github.com/JEFworks/HoneyBADGER) - [R] - HoneyBADGER identifies and infers the presence of CNV and LOH events in single cells and reconstructs subclonal architecture using allele and expression information from single-cell RNA-sequencing data.
 - [MEDALT](https://github.com/KChen-lab/MEDALT) - [R, Python] - This package performs lineage tracing using copy number profile from single cell sequencing technology.
 It will infer: 1.
 An rooted directed minimal spanning tree (RDMST) to represent aneuploidy evolution of tumor cells.
 2. The focal and broad copy number alterations associated with lineage expansion.
+- [SCICoNE](https://github.com/cbg-ethz/SCICoNE) - [C++, Python] - Single-cell copy number calling and event history reconstruction.
+SCICoNE reconstructs the history of copy number events in the tumour and uses these evolutionary relationships to identify the copy number profiles of the individual cells.

 ### Variant calling
 - [cb_sniffer](https://github.com/sridnona/cb_sniffer) - [python] - Mutation barcode caller, calls mutant and ref barcodes from 10x single cell data.